aclueless/spair/README.md

 ## Common errors
 Using Spair, you may encounter common mistakes listed in this section.
 They are really annoying.
 How these problems can be avoided?
-### `static_attributes()`
+### `static_attributes()`, `static_nodes()`
-If you set an attribute in static-mode it will never be updated.
-It is easy to misplace an update-mode attribute under static-mode.
+If you set attributes or add nodes in static-mode it will never be updated.
+It is easy to misplace an update-mode item under static-mode.
+For example, you have an app and have already converted all things that are you considered static to static-mode.
+Now, after a while, You decide to add something that you want it to be updated on change.
+But you placed it under a branch of the DOM tree without noticing that the branch is under static-mode.
+Finally, you give the new version of the app a test, at first, you may scratch head and check back and forth many times because it is renderd, but never update its value.

 [Rust]: https://www.rust-lang.org/
 [Trunk]: https://trunkrs.dev/